-Neem oil which is native to India. is extracted from the seed kernels and bark of the neem tree by crushing the oil out.
-It’s used as a natural insecticide, pesticide, skin treatment.
+Neem oil is native to India.
+They extract it from the seed kernels and bark of the neem tree by crushing the oil out.
+It is a natural insecticide, pesticide, and skin treatment.

-Dog parents often chose it as an alternative to medications that repel fleas and ticks, as it’s not toxic for dogs, and the nasty taste makes dogs less likely to lick it off of their fur.
-It has many beneficial properties that boost dogs’ overall health, and it’s very potent.
+Dog parents choose neem oil as a non-toxic alternative to medications that repel fleas and ticks.
+Its nasty taste makes dogs less likely to lick it off their hair or fur.
+It also has many beneficial properties that boost dogs’ overall health and is very potent.

-Neem oil can fight off infections and microbes that cause itching with its antibacterial, antiviral, and antimicrobial properties. .
-Pure neem oil is very potent, and it should be diluted before being used to treat dogs.
+Neem oil can fight infections and microbes that cause itching with its antibacterial, antiviral, and antimicrobial properties.
+Dilute pure neem oil before treating dogs because it is very potent.

-One of the most common uses of neem oil for dogs is as a pesticide and insect repellent.
-It’s effective against mosquitoes, mites, internal parasites, fleas, and many kinds of ticks.
-Although, it does not protect against brown dog ticks or tapeworms.
+Dogs benefit from neem oil because it is an excellent pesticide and insect repellent.
+It’s effective against mosquitoes, mites, internal parasites, fleas, and ticks.
+However, it does not protect against brown dog ticks or tapeworms.

-Many flea and tick medicines that you’d pick up from a veterinarian contain chemicals and drugs that are potentially harmful for dogs, especially if dogs ingest the medication by licking it off of their fur.
-Neem oil is not toxic, and it has a bitter, nasty taste and smell that tends to prevent dogs from trying to lick it off.
+Many flea and tick medicines you’d pick up from a veterinarian contain chemicals and drugs potentially harmful to dogs, especially if dogs ingest the medication by licking it off their fur.
+Neem oil is not toxic; it has a bitter, nasty taste and smell that prevents dogs from trying to lick it off.

-Neem oil can also be applied to relieve itchiness due to food allergies, insect bites, some kinds of mange, dry spots, and chaffing.
-Dog parents report that alopecia due to severe itching generally clears up within a week.
-Additionally, when neem oil is applied regularly, it is absorbed into the bloodstream through the skin and gives dogs protection from further infections or infestations for some time.
+Neem oil relieves itchiness from food allergies, insect bites, mange, dry spots, and chafing.
+Dog parents report alopecia due to severe itching, which generally clears up within a week.
+Additionally, when neem oil is applied regularly, it is absorbed into the bloodstream through the skin, protecting dogs from further infections or infestations for some time.

-It has been shown to purify the blood, support the liver, and improve immune system health.
+It purifies the blood, supports the liver, and improves immune system health.
 Some report that it also improves the health of dogs’ teeth.

 Consult your veterinarian before using neem oil for your dog.
-Some dogs may be sensitive or allergic to it, and if you see the signs of an allergic reaction in your dog, including sneezing, coughing, hives, swelling, difficulty breathing, or other symptoms, you should stop using neem oil right away.
+Some dogs may be sensitive or allergic to it.
+If you see signs of an allergic reaction in your dog, including sneezing, coughing, hives, swelling, difficulty breathing, or other symptoms, you should stop using neem oil immediately.

-A neem oil spray can be made with 1 part neem oil to 10 parts warm water.
+Make a neem oil spray with one part neem oil to ten parts warm water.
 Mix in mild, dog-safe detergent or essential oils to mask the smell.

-The mixture should only be made for same-day use, as the oil will become less potent with time.
-It should be sprayed all over the dog’s body in generous amounts.
+Make the mixture on the same day of use, as the oil will become less potent.
+Spray it all over the dog’s body in generous amounts.

-Do not apply to open wounds, cuts, or sores, or your dog’s eyes, nose or mouth.
+Do not apply to open wounds, cuts, sores, or your dog’s eyes, nose, or mouth.